Certain Allergy Medications Can Seriously Impact Your Ability to Drive or Operate Machinery

 Different antihistamines may be dosed differently.
 If one specific antihistamine worked for you before, take note of the dosage and make sure you get the same medication the next time.

-It's also important to avoid taking alcohol, sedatives (sleep medications), or tranquilizers while taking some antihistamines.
+It's also important to avoid alcohol, sedatives (sleep medications), or tranquilizers while taking some antihistamines.
 This information can also be found in the Drug Facts label.
-Alcohol and sedatives can seriously increase the sedative effects that already may occur when taking antihistamines.
+Alcohol and sedatives can seriously increase the sedative effects that may already occur when taking antihistamines.

 Tips to Keep in Mind